heroicstoic/heroicstoic.github.io/dnd/TableRules.md

 ## House Rules
 I try to stick to the Rules As Written (RAW) most of the time.
 I do not try to "rules lawyer", but if I am not currently DMing (in between games), I will tend to go with the sage advice in most cases.

-However, I do like a "Mike Mearls"-esque initiative variant, as it makes DEX less of a god tier stat, and adds a lot of chaos to fights.
+However, I do like a "Grayhawk"-esque initiative variant, as it makes DEX less of a god tier stat, and adds a lot of chaos to fights.
 Here is the simple version.
 At the start of a turn, decide what you want to do.
 Each type of action has a particular dice associated with it.

 | Moving and/or Free Action | d4 |
 | Bonus Action (not a spell) | d6 |